DataCorrupted/peter-site/content/post/homeward.md

 But I was reading _The Summer of 1787, The Men who Made the Constitution_ by then.
 I have to say that the history and politics education in China is such a failure that it can barely brought anyone's interest.
 After all, the story of how the world's great nations constitution is made is way more funny than the importance of the foundation of our party.
-The educators may forget that human beings memorize stories better than bullet points.
+The educators may have forgotten that human beings memorize stories better than bullet points.
 Or they just want to brainwash everyone to follow our party's lead.
 Whichever reason it may be, I am lucky that I have passed that painful time(and got a low score on Politics & History).